bullseye-arrowFirmware Creation

 This is the last step before we can generate the firmware, we will use the BAR sizing and Max_Payload_Size_Supported we saved from earlier.

-• Go to line 87 to 92 and fill in the BAR sizings from earlier
+• Go to line 87 to 92 and fill in the BAR sizings from earlierarrow-up-right

 • Fill in the BARs you have, leave the others as 00000000